 The University offers and facilitates access to a range of self-help services you can access online to support yourself through a range of issues.
 Including podcasts, interactive online portals, self-help guides and more.

 The University runs a range of courses and workshops across both campuses during term time, offering you coaching and support in managing your emotions.
 With specialist programmes in managing anger, assertiveness, social anxiety, mindfulness and more.

-Residential Advisors (RAs) living in the accommodation are part of the Residential Life team, who deliver peer assistance through advice, support and social events, if you want to talk to your RA please contact firstname.lastname@example.org
+The Residential Life team deliver assistance through advice, support and social events.
+If you want to talk to your Residential Life team contact firstname.lastname@example.org